netzero-labs/netzero-labs/docs/diagnostics/Powerwall2.md

 ## Introduction

 [Netzero](https://www.netzero.energy) provides access to diagnostic data for your Powerwall 2 system.
 This data is not available in the Tesla app.
-The diagnostic data includes battery capacity and degradation, and string diagnostics (solar production broken down by strings of panel arrays).
+The diagnostic data includes battery capacity and degradation, and solar string production (solar production broken down by strings of solar panels).

 ## Credentials

-Powerwall 2 diagnostics access requires the IP address and password for the Tesla Gateway or Powerwall+ system.
+Powerwall 2 diagnostics access requires the IP address and password for the Tesla Gateway or Powerwall+.

-The IP address is usually pre-populated, but if not, it should be listed with your other home network devices at your Wi-Fi access point or home router.
+The IP address is usually pre-populated in Netzero, but if not, it should be listed with your other home network devices at your Wi-Fi access point or home router.

 The default password consists of the last five characters of the Gateway password, which is printed on a label behind the Gateway or Powerwall+ cover.
-If you ever change the default password, use that instead.
+If you ever changed the default password, use that instead.
 For Tesla Gateway 1 systems, the password will be the last 5 characters of the serial number.
 For details, see Tesla's documentation on [Connecting to Tesla Gateway and Powerwall+
 ](https://www.tesla.com/support/energy/powerwall/own/connecting-network).

 ## Access